heygrady/blog/src/pages/2017-07-03-enable-linting/index.md

 ```

 ## Try to deploy
 Once you are able to run `yarn lint` on your local, try committing your files and seeing if Travis can build your project.
-At this point your project will need to pass the linter that we configured before it can be deployed.
+From now on your project will need to pass the linter before it can be deployed.